bstarynk/melt-monitor-2015/CodeGen.md

 components of the instruction.

-* a *run-item* with `descr` : `run`, `run` : a node whose connective is a primitive, and optional `result` as before.
+* a *run-item* with `descr` : `run`, `run` : a node whose connective is a primitive or a routine, and optional `result` as before.

 * a *switch-item* with `descr` : `switch`, `switch` : `int` or `item` or `string`, `arg` : an expression, and `case` : a tuple or set of